manit-tree/custom-components/README.md

-# Vanilla App Template
+# Custom Components

-Development Template for start working with HTML, CSS and JavaScript project
+Mini project for learning how to create custom component using Vanilla JavaScript